plone/volto/packages/registry/README.md

 The configuration registry also stores a components registry in itself.
 The components registry is a mapping of name to component.
 You can look up a name, and receive a component that you can reference in your code.
-This provides an alternative, and more convenient, way to customize components, in a pluggable way.
+This provides an alternative, and more convenient, way to customize components in a pluggable way.
 You can override programmatically such registrations from your add-on or projects because it's stored in the configuration registry.
 You can customize a component without using shadowing at all, if the code that uses the component retrieves from the component registry, rather then import it directly.
 You can even have modifiers to the component registrations through dependencies.